Robinhood review: Low-fee trading on thousands of stocks & crypto

 E*TRADE was doing online trading long before its competitors, with a history dating all the way back to 1983.
 Although Robinhood’s interface is easier to use, E*TRADE offers more trading options and greater customizability.
 If you want to invest in cryptocurrencies, though, E*TRADE won’t work for you.

 Public works differently than most investing platforms.
-They do offer stock investments and ETFs – with any amount of money – but what makes them truly unique is that they add a social media aspect to the whole process.
+They do offer stock investments and ETFs — allowing you to invest all in one place — but what makes them truly unique is that they add a social media aspect to the whole process.
 Making investing social helps beginner investors connect with others and learn why they should (or shouldn’t) invest in certain companies.

 Public wants to allow young investors to invest in companies they truly believe in, so they offer fractional shares and have no minimum investment requirement.